 - Insufficient Hot Water

 If you’re getting none or minimal hot water, there could be an issue with the pilot light.
-If you’re uncertain how to repair the pilot light, contact the professionals at 937-503-7896.
+If you’re uncertain how to repair the pilot light, contact the professionals at 937-503-7896 in Dayton.
 While some landlords can relight the pilot light themselves, it can be unsafe if you’re not certain of the steps to take.

 If you smell a rotten egg smell, don’t make an effort to relight the pilot light.
 Call your area gas company immediately.